mrnebbi/craft4-templateselect/README.md

-# Template Select plugin for Craft CMS 4.x
+# Template Select plugin for Craft CMS 4.x [WORK IN PROGRESS]

 A fieldtype that allows you to select a template from the site templates folder.